elprofesor96/py.friend/README.md

 # Usage

-- First, you need to change 'configuration.ini'.
+- First, you need to change 'pyfriend.conf'.

 - Path option is the application path.
 Update this with folder path.
 Exemple: /home/user/Desktop/Py-Friend